-6.4 Bowls Carpet Maintenance
+6.6 Bowls Carpet Maintenance

 The bowls carpet is laid over an underlay onto wooden panels that have been laser levelled to ensure a perfectly level playing surface.
 The carpet is cleaned weekly by volunteers using a special bowls carpet cleaner.
-Twice a season specialist bowls carpet contractors visit the club to stretch the carpet to ensure that the playing speed of the carpet remains within acceptable tolerances.

-6.5 Restrictions on items to be brought onto the playing surface
+6.7 Restrictions on items to be brought onto the playing surface